9.3.1 Customizing Data Plot Colors

 Remove Color Lists and Restore All

 Expand the color lists, right-click on one list, you can use the context menu to hide it.
 You can also use Show All menu item to restore all color lists, including the user-defined ones and built-in ones.

 Using Column Values to Apply Color By Points

-When you are on the By Points tab of the Color Chooser, you have five options for applying color to the data points in a plot.
+When you are on the By Points tab of the Color Chooser, you have a number of options for applying color to the data points in a plot.
 The most basic choice, Incrementing, allows you to set a starting color for the first data point, then assign colors from a color list, to subsequent points.
 See the "By Points" discussion under Using a Saved Increment List.

 - Indexing.
 Uses a dataset of integer or categorical values to apply color.
 See Indexing.